smk75/Analyzing-Pandemic-Responses-Project/README.md

 Contributions to this project are welcome.
 Please send your contributions as pull requests on GitHub.

 ## Acknowledgments
-- Thank you to all the contributors who have helped with the research and analysis.
+Thank you to the CIC Student Working Group who introduced the project and helped with the research and analysis.